nmshd/documentation/_docs_use-cases/use-case-device-get-profiles.md

   - changed_at:
   - api_route_regex:
   - published: default
-  - link: device/get-profiles
+  - link: use-case-device-get-profiles
-  - redirect_from:
 require:
 required_by:
+# End automatic generation
 ---

+{{properties.description}}

-{% include use-cases/use-case-device-get-profiles.md %}
+{% include properties_list.html %}

+This use-case retrieves all LocalAccounts available on this Device.

+## Parameters

+---

+## On Success

+- A list of LocalAccounts.